Maria Cuadra

 Maria Cuadra (born Madrid 24 December 1936) is a Spanish film, television and theater actress.

 Career

-Maria Cuadra has starred in Spanish and international co-productions including: Platero y yo, Ultimo Encuentro, Vuelve San Valentin, The Price of Power, Marinai, donne e guai and I tromboni di Fradiavolo with Ugo Tognazzi and Raimondo Vianello, and La Cancion del Olvido.
+Maria Cuadra has starred in Spanish and international co-productions including: Platero y yo, Último encuentro, Vuelve San Valentín, La canción del olvido, The Price of Power, Marinai, donne e guai and I tromboni di Fradiavolo with Ugo Tognazzi and Raimondo Vianello.

 Personal life

 She is the daughter of spanish bullfighter Antonio Cuadra Belmonte.
 She married and later divorced Italian movie actor and producer Eduardo De Santis.
 She has three children from this marriage.
 Maria Cuadra lives in Madrid and is active in charity work for international organisations including serving as an ambassador for UNICEF and the International Red Cross.